antonio-alro/beer-tap-dispenser-challenge/README.md

 ### Improvements
+In this section, you can find a list of improvements that can be made in the future:
 - Add some integration tests for the requests we have in our API.
 - Handle the errors in a better way to give the client further details about what happened.
 - Improve the serializers layer to build.
-- Configure Sidekiq and a Redis server so that Sidekiq is able to run background jobs.
+- Add Sidekiq and a Redis server so that Sidekiq is able to run background jobs.

 ---

 ## Getting started

 ### Technologies
 * [Ruby](https://www.ruby-lang.org/en/) (Version: `3.1.0`)
 * [Ruby on Rails](https://rubyonrails.org/) (Version: `7.0.4.2`)
 * [PostgreSQL](https://www.postgresql.org/)